kcne/cnit-academy-api/README.md

 ### DELETE /api/programs/:id

 Deletes a program \
-Crashes the application if program does not exists
+Crashes the application if program does not exist

 Request query params: